Calabi-Yau Threefolds from Vex Triangulations: 4D Reflexive Polytopes II: Counting Triangulations

 \subsection{Enumeration at Small $h^{1,1}$}

 By applying the algorithm discussed in \cref{sec:algo}, by brute force we have explicitly solved our classification problem from \cref{sec:intro} and enumerated all fine regular simplicial fans arising from 4D reflexive polytopes for which the anticanonical hypersurface satisfies $h^{1,1} \leq 7$.
+This computation took a few days on a standard modern laptop.
 Our counts are summarized in \cref{tab:count}, and we plot the fraction of fine regular simplicial fans that are vex triangulations in \cref{fig:count}.
 In particular, we display this fraction in two ways.
 In blue, we combine the counts of fans across all polytopes for fixed $h^{1,1}$, yielding the total fraction of vex triangulations for that Hodge number.
-In orange, we compute the fraction for each polytope and present the average fraction for each $h^{1,1}$, with error bands providing the standard deviation.
+In orange, we compute the fraction for each polytope and present the average fraction for each $h^{1,1}$, with error bands providing the standard error.
 The orange curve is lower because there is a fraction of polytopes at each Hodge number which feature no vex triangulations.
 From these figures we see that for $h^{1,1} \geq 5$, there are more vex triangulations than FRSTs.
 Moreover, as $h^{1,1}$ increases, the ratio of vex triangulations to FRSTs increases monotonically: we anticipate that this trend continues beyond $h^{1,1} = 7$.

 While \cref{main} is the result that all of these toric varieties have smooth CY hypersurfaces, as a sanity check we verify that all vex triangulations have anticanonical hypersurfaces with empty singular loci.
 A sufficient condition for this is that the hypotheses of \cref{prop:toric_sing} and \cref{prop:jacobian} are satisfied, as this precludes intersection with toric singularities and failures of the Jacobian criterion, respectively.
 We indeed verify that this sufficient condition holds for all vex triangulations with $h^{1,1} \leq 7$.\footnote{We comment in passing that our condition for satisfying the Jacobian criterion is quite often non-trivially satisfied: in the language of \cref{prop:jacobian}, there are many examples where only a single $S_\rho$ is non-empty, so the singular locus is naively $0$-dimensional and an intersection theory computation must yield $0$ (and does), as in \cref{ex:sing_locus}.} Additionally, we noted in \cref{sec:cy_bir_geo} that $(2,2)$ embedded circuits with minface dimension $4$ should never occur.
 This is also verified in our exhaustive search.